We all make mistakes after infidelity, but it sure seems as though the unfaithful spouse is the person making the lion’s share of them.

 Don’t be afraid to figure out who you really are.
 Infidelity transforms a person in many ways.
 Some good, some bad.
 The important thing is that you figure out what makes you tick and why you do the things you do.
 It took a long time for me to confront my own deficiencies but when I did, I was able to become a better person and Linda and I were able to create a better marriage as a result.

 Now it’s your turn.
-What are some things you wish you would have known once the affair was discovered?
+What are some things you wish you would have known, and what were your mistakes after infidelity?
 You don’t have to be the unfaithful person to answer this either.
 Anyone can chime it!